Section 19 – Proceedings in courts established by Parliament and in New Brunswick courts

 Similar Provisions

 Almost identical provisions apply to the courts of Canada and Quebec and those of Manitoba under section 133 of the Constitution Act, 1867 and section 23 of the Manitoba Act, 1870 respectively.
-See also section 14 in Part III (Administration of Justice) of the federal Official Languages Act (1988) and paragraphs 530.1 (a), (b) and (c) of Part XVII (Language of Accused) of the Criminal Code.
+See also section 14 in Part III (Administration of Justice) of the federal Official Languages Act, paragraphs 530.1 (a), (b) and (c) of Part XVII (Language of Accused) of the Criminal Code and section 23.2 of the Divorce Act.

 Purpose

-According to the Supreme Court of Canada, the purpose of s.
-19 of the Charter is to the same effect as s.
-23 of the Manitoba Act, 1870 and s.
-133 of the Constitution Act, 1867 (Société des Acadiens, at para.
-53).Footnote 10 These provisions share the same purpose, which is to ensure full and equal access to courts to Anglophones and Francophones alike (Reference re Manitoba Language Rights, at p.
-739).
+According to the Supreme Court of Canada, the purpose of section 19 of the Charter is to the same effect as section 23 of the Manitoba Act, 1870 and section 133 of the Constitution Act, 1867 (Société des Acadiens, at paragraph 53; Tompouba, at paragraphs 30 and 31).Footnote 10 These provisions share the same purpose, which is to ensure full and equal access to courts to Anglophones and Francophones alike (Reference re Manitoba Language Rights, at page 739).

 Caselaw